mrpbennett/basic_dataeng_proj/README.md

-# Basic DataEng Project #1
+# My super simple data pipeline

+As I have started to explore the Data Engineer role and learn more about the processes, required skills and other items related to the role.
+I have created a super simple data pipeline.

 This is a simple project that pulls data from the WeatherStack API via the Python `requests` library.
 It's then pushed into Postgres via `psycopg2` which then is displayed via a React project and Chart.js.

 ![dataeng project idea](images/project.png)

-Libaries and Framesworks used in this project
+Libraries and Frameworks used in this project

 - [WeatherStack API](https://weatherstack.com/documentation)
 - [Requests library](https://requests.readthedocs.io/en/latest/)